lekhrajdinkar/microservice-java/docs/02_springboot/02_web/01_servlet_3.md

 # Servlet 3
 ## new feature/s
 - programmatically **register** servlets,filter and lister into it **ServletContext** / SC , using `WebApplicationInitializer`
- - eliminating need of web.xml
+ - eliminating need of microservice.xml

  - ```
    public class MyWebAppInitializer implements WebApplicationInitializer {